AudiovisualMetadataPlatform/iul-linto-stt/whisper/README.md

 We advise to run streaming on a GPU device with Whisper-large-v3-turbo or smaller models (avoid using Whisper-large-v3 because it is very expensive).
 We also recommend to use a VAD on the server side (silero for example).

-Final results are based on punctuations and silences (`STREAMING_PAUSE_FOR_FINAL`).
+Final results are based on punctuation marks detected by Whisper, and silences (`STREAMING_PAUSE_FOR_FINAL`).
 If none are found, it falls back to `STREAMING_FINAL_MAX_DURATION`.

 The "`STREAMING_PAUSE_FOR_FINAL`" is the amount of silence needed to output a final result.
-It will help to output a final if no punctuations are detected for a while.
+It will help to output a final if no punctuation marks are detected for a while.
 You may want to adjust it depending on your speech type.

 How to choose the 2 streaming parameters "`STREAMING_MIN_CHUNK_SIZE`" and "`STREAMING_BUFFER_TRIMMING_SEC`"?